The Regulatory Viewpoint

 A combination of the easing of such reserve requirements and the launch of the Finance for Lending Scheme should both improve both the pricing and availability of credit.

-However, on the issue of bank capital, we do not regard the rhetoric coming from either the Financial Services Authority or the Bank of England’s Financial Policy Committee (FPC) as remotely helpful.
+However, on the issue of bank capital, we do not regard the rhetoric coming from either the Financial Conduct Authority or the Bank of England’s Financial Policy Committee (FPC) as remotely helpful.

 The latest FPC minutes again called for banks to “supplement internal capital generation by seeking opportunities to raise capital externally”.
 We can only conclude this is a comment made for a politically motivated agenda, rather than with any genuine reference to the true capital requirements of the UK banks.